Data-Science-and-COVID-19/Leveraging-Data-Science-To-Combat-COVID-19-A-Comprehensive-Review/medical.md

 **[14]** Wang, Linda, and Alexander Wong.
 "COVID-Net: A tailored deep convolutional neural network design for detection of COVID-19 cases from chest radiography images." arXiv preprint arXiv:2003.09871 (2020).

 **[15]** A. Narin, C. Kaya, and Z. Pamuk, “Automatic detection of Coronavirusdisease (COVID-19) using x-ray images and deep convolutional neuralnetworks,”arXiv preprint arXiv:2003.10849, 2020.

+**[16]** Farooq, Muhammad, and Abdul Hafeez.
+"COVID-ResNet: A Deep Learning Framework for Screening of COVID19 from Radiographs." arXiv preprint arXiv:2003.14395 (2020).